0

 4. What is better than QHD?

 In terms of resolution, and thus visualisation, 4K UHD, 5K and 8K monitors both deliver unmatched results, but a very high price.
-If you want to learn more about 4K UHD, please visit here.

 However, if you want beautiful display to work comfortably, enjoy your multimedia and streaming or to play while also saving a bit of money – then a monitor with QHD resolution is more than enough.